-If a function changes the flow control based upon its arguments (by calling different algorithms for example), then it is observed which algorithm is more expensive.
-In Figure 4-35 it is seen which caller is responsible for the time spent in MPI: it is the function group Application (and not Forward, Adjoin, cg or Smoother).
+If a function is used within different contexts (by different algorithms for example), then it can be observed which algorithm causes a function to consume more or less time.
+In Figure 4-32 it is seen which caller is responsible for most of the time spent in MPI: it is the function group Application (and not Forward, Adjoin, cg or Smoother).
 Using the Call Graph this way helps finding places in the code that cause expensive calls, even when the call tree gets too big to navigate through it.